I just spent the last five years interviewing tweens and teens for my new book, Growing Up in Public: Coming of Age in a Digital World.

-Mid-summer is a good time to do a little social media audit with yourself and with any kids in your house who use social apps.
+Every few months, it is smart to do a social media audit.
+This is a good idea for adults and teens.
+Check in.
 How are you feeling about the apps and connections you have?
 Do you need to clean up your contacts?
 Sometimes we go to social media for that emotional boost and it doesn’t make us feel great.

 - Remind kids that what they’re seeing on social media is a highlight reel and talk to them if you see them filtering or editing their photos.
 Remember everyone is sharing their “mountaintop moments” not the boring day-to-day moments that life is made of.
 That’s why some kids love to take intentionally “ugly” or “random” photos on apps like SnapChat–to counter the “perfect world” that some feel pressured to share on apps like Instagram.